MFA Courses

 • A Master Class on an aspect of craft taught during the capstone (5th) residency or in another setting.
 This is for students who took Writing Pedagogy and/or the Outreach, a requirement that can be waived only with permission of the program director.

-• A Writing Outreach, which can serve as a brief internship or teaching practicum.
+• A Writing Outreach (optional), which can serve as a brief internship or teaching practicum.
 In the third semester of study, students participate in a writing outreach where they use skills gained in the program in service of their local communities.
 Instead of the Writing Outreach, students can elect to take a Publishing Practicum.

 Students must also complete 48 credits of coursework selected from the following online courses: